 meta.ξ | music always wins | a dramatized installation by Longleash Trio

 Chaconne for piano, violin, Violoncello, and fixed media is going to get its premiere in New York on the 7th of July 2021 by the American Trio Longleash.
-The piece is focusing on the sonic moment when a glass is breaking, creating a crystalline sound while its particles fall apart on the ground.
+The piece is focusing on the sonic moment of a glass breaking and creating a crystalline sound while its particles fall apart on the ground.
 A special poem was composed by Gundega Smite and myself for this purpose and was used as an outline for the development of the form of the piece.
-Stay tuned for more information and in the meanwhile please read below a few words about the concept of this very special forthcoming meta.ξ concert curated by Zesses Seglias with immense support from George Katehis
+Stay tuned for more information and in the meanwhile please read below a few words about the concept of this very special forthcoming meta.ξ concert curated by Zesses Seglias (with immense support from George Katehis)

 When asked about his work words and music and the battle between the two, Samuel Beckett was clear: music is the absolute winner, as it “is the idea itself, unaware of the world of phenomena”2, in contrast to Beckett’s view on language and its expressive limitations